What is the FairLife Charity

 A route to companies that price honestly and trade fairly with their customers

-Fair Trading Marks: ensure that what you buy is fairly traded and honestly priced
+Fair trading ensures that what you buy is fairly traded and honestly priced

 The FairLife Charity is fully independent and is being gifted to the nation by passing ownership to other leading charities and not-for-profits.
 Current owners include The National Union of Students and AdviceUK.
-Money raised by licencing the FairLife Mark is used to teach financial education in the country's schools.
+Money raised by licencing the FairLife Mark is used to teach financial education in the country's schools and to promote good personal finance from school to retirement.

 Fair trading is defined in dictionaries as the act of trading legally, fairly and honestly.
 It is most valuable when one group is much weaker than the other (such as you dealing with a bank).
 By trading fairly the stronger group chooses not to exploit the weaker one.